Arielle Kuperberg, Ph.D.

 Topics of Expertise:

-Cohabitation / Couples Conflict, Separation & Divorce / Division of Household Labor in Families / Divorce Policies / Economic Inequality / Gender & Sexuality / Gender Issues / History & Trends on Gender & Family Life / History of Family Life / Labor Policies on Family / Marriage History & Trends / Marriage Policies / Motherhood / Sexuality / Singles & Dating
+Cohabitation, Committed Relationships & Marriage / Couples Conflict, Separation & Divorce / Division of Labor in Families / Economic Inequality / Gender & Sexuality / History & Trends on Gender, Marriage & Family Life / Labor & Workforce / Parenthood: Motherhood/Fatherhood / Singles & Dating / Work & Family

 As a millennial generation sociologist, Professor Kuperberg’s research studies cutting edge topics related to social change in the family, gender and sexuality in her generation, such as ‘opting out’, cohabitation, college hookups, academic motherhood, and student loans.